randomwangran/10000-org-files-linked/README.md

 ## motivation

 Can I use Org-roam with 100k files?
-How's the exact feeling under such condition?
+Can I run it smoothly?
+If not, what is the level of compromise?
 ## file generation
 Put this script under `./10000-org-linked-files`